socrata/datasync/guides/setup-standard-job-headless.md

   </tbody>
 </table>

+To run a standard job that uses global configuration previously saved in DataSync “memory” (either via a LoadPreferences job or using the DataSync GUI) simply omit the `-c config.json` flag.

-### Step 6: Running a job
+### Step 4: Job Output

-Execute the `java -jar  datasync.jar ...` command and logging information will be output to STDOUT.
-If the job runs successfully a ‘Success’ message will be output to STDOUT and the program will exit with a normal status code (0).
+Information about the status of the job will be output to STDOUT.
+If the job runs successfully a ‘Success’ message will be output to STDOUT, the destination dataset id will be printed out and the program will exit with a normal status code (0).
 If there was a problem running the job a detailed error message will be output to STDERR and the program will exit with an error status code (1).
 You can capture the exit code to configure error handling logic within your ETL process.

 ### Complete example job